BlyatBeauty/PCGen-Data-Updater/README.md

 3) cleans up after itself, deleting the PCGen master repo from your system.

 ## Troubleshooting
-1) Make sure the script (and 7za.exe if you're on Windows) are placed directly in your PCGen folder.
-If they are in a subfolder, the script will not run correctly.
+1) Make sure the script is placed directly in your PCGen folder.
+If it is in a subfolder, the script will not run correctly.
 2) For Linux users, make sure that you have the appropriate permissions to run the script.
 3) For Linux users, use bash to run the script (**bash UpdateData.sh**)
+4) For Linux users, ensure that you are using the correct paths as your variables.